Debugging Guide#

 )

-data_generator = itertools.cycle(train_dataloader)
+data_generator = cycle_dataloader(train_dataloader)

 generated_data = rollout.rollout_batch(next(data_generator), workflow=workflow)